rezonant/rezonant/README.md

   one reason or another.

 # side projects
-- [sliptap](https://sliptap.com) -- Sliptap is a slick multi-source online media browser and player.
-Watch content from many video websites in a single place.
 - [streamatik](https://streamatik.com) -- Streamatik is a good looking Twitch multi-viewer.
 - [rezone](https://github.com/rezonant/rezonae) -- I ❤️ zone.js, but I believe its
   API is difficult to use and somewhat overcomplicated.
 Zone.js also needs to